hdamker/ReleaseManagement/documentation/SupportingDocuments/CAMARA_API_Review_Workflow_Usage_Guide.md

 #### Step 3: Monitor Results

-1. The bot will immediately post an acknowledgment comment
+1. The bot will immediately post an acknowledgment comment with version information
 2. Review results will be posted to the same issue when complete
 3. Detailed reports are available as workflow artifacts